Yandy Díaz Player Props: Rays vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.7 K/9, the fifth-best in the league.
+- The Reds pitching staff ranks eighth in MLB with a collective 9.4 strikeouts per nine innings.

-- The Reds have the 25th-ranked team ERA across all league pitching staffs (5.22).
+- The Reds' 4.95 team ERA ranks 23rd among all MLB pitching staffs.

-- The Reds surrender the seventh-fewest home runs in baseball (14 total, 0.9 per game).
+- The Reds give up the ninth-fewest home runs in baseball (15 total, 0.9 per game).

-- The righty's most recent time out came on Wednesday against the Atlanta Braves, when he threw six innings, surrendering three earned runs while allowing seven hits.
+- The left-hander last pitched on Thursday against the Philadelphia Phillies, when he went five innings, allowing two earned runs while giving up eight hits.

-- The 23-year-old has put up an ERA of 5.14, with 14.8 strikeouts per nine innings, in three games this season.
-Opponents are batting .288 against him.

 © 2023 Data Skrive.
 All rights reserved.